 In Re: TJX Retail Security Breach Litigation, MDL No. 1838.

 Ben Barnow served as one of Co-Lead Settlement Class Counsel for the Consumer Track in this MDL proceeding relating to the theft of approximately 45,000,000 credit and debit card numbers used at TJX stores and the personal information of over 454,000 TJX customers.
-Mr. Barnow took the lead in negotiating a settlement with TJX’s attorneys that made available benefits valued at over $200 million to the Class.
+Mr. Barnow was the architect of a settlement that made available benefits valued at over $200 million to the Class.
 The Honorable Judge Young granted final approval to the settlement, which he referred to as “excellent” and as containing “innovative” and “groundbreaking” elements.
+The structure of this settlement has come to serve as a blueprint for many data breach class action settlements to date.

 Lockwood v.
 Certegy Check Services, Inc.